cmaloney/dcos-docs/_pages/installing-enterprise-edition-1-7/system-requirements.md

 ### DC/OS setup file

 Download and save the DC/OS setup file to your bootstrap node.
 This file is used to create your customized DC/OS build file.
-Contact your sales representative or sales@mesosphere.com to obtain the DC/OS setup file.
+Contact your sales representative or <a href="mailto:sales@mesosphere.com">sales@mesosphere.com</a> to obtain the DC/OS setup file.

 ### Docker Nginx (advanced installer)